 But as Shoo ingratiates herself to the older woman, she starts to think there may be more to her weirdness than paranoid delusions.
 No points for guessing that there is, indeed, a supernatural menace trying to wend its way into the house from without (and within, through the heavily warded cellar door).

-The tone is unremittingly bleak, with some bursts of warmth as the relationship between the protagonists develops - both actresses are excellent.
+This is what people call an extreme slow-burn, and the tone is unremittingly bleak, with some bursts of warmth as the relationship between the protagonists develops - both actresses are excellent.

 No comments: